moritzploss/ex-patterns/docs/README.md

     (_, then(() => 'always matches!'))
 (end);
 ```

-To avoid the performance penalties that come with copying data, copies are only created when it's absolutely necessary.
-Moreover, the package comes with **first class support
+Moreover, the package comes with **first class support for Immutable.js
-for Immutable.js collections**, which means that you can simply match against
+collections**, which means that you can simply match against immutable `List`
-immutable `List` and `Map` structures as if they were regular JavaScript
-arrays and objects!
+and `Map` structures as if they were regular JavaScript arrays and objects!

 Finally, `ex-patterns` does not only come with a powerful pattern matching algorithm, but a whole array of **control flow structures that can change the way you think about programming** in JavaScript.
 Have fun!